William A. Redmond

-William Aloysius Redmond (1908-1992) was a member of the Illinois House of Representatives representing portions of DuPage County from 1959 until his retirement in 1981.
+William Aloysius Redmond (1908–1992) was a member of the Illinois House of Representatives representing portions of DuPage County from 1959 until his retirement in 1981.
 During the 79th, 80th and 81st general assemblies, he served as Speaker of the House.

 Early life and career

 Bill Redmond was born in Chicago on November 25, 1908.
 At the age of 5, he became a child model on the packages of Little Sun Maid Raisins.

 After graduating high school, he attended Marquette University where he earned a bachelor of engineering.
+He also played football, wrestled and played baseball for Marquette.
 In 1934, he graduated from Northwestern University's School of Law where he was a member of the Young Democrats.

 His first job out of college was at the firm of Loesch, Scofield, Loesch and Burke.
 He continued there until he entered the United States Navy as a Lieutenant, junior grade at the outbreak of World War II.
 He served in Naval Intelligence and as a Naval Security officer.
 He was honorably discharged in 1946 with the rank of lieutenant commander.

 After the war, he returned to practicing law and became the first attorney in Bensenville, Illinois.
 His experiences during the Great Depression having made him a staunch Democrat, he became involved in the small Democratic Party of largely Republican DuPage County, eventually becoming its chairman in 1968.
 In 1948, after encouragement from Paul Douglas and Adlai Stevenson he ran for DuPage County State's Attorney and received the highest vote total of anyone up to that time, but lost.
 He made his second run for office in 1950 when he ran for county judge.